 I’ve been getting some questions on how I created the sigmoid figure from my logistic regression post, in particular how I integrated LaTeX into matplotlib.
 It’s quite easy so I thought I’d share some tips and break down how I made that plot.

-After that it's really simple to pass LaTeX style equations into your plotting kit.
-As an example, let's build up the prior figure.
+As an example, let’s build up the prior figure.

 And for generating the plot itself we’ll do go ahead and proceed in two steps.

-To generate the primary plot I went ahead and used the following code.
 As you can see, to indicate you want to render a LaTeX equation all you need to do is pass a raw string with $$

 This gives you the same plot you saw before without the written equation.